Mason Online

 Practicum Education Program

-We offer two types of field practicum placements:
+We offer two types of practicum placements:

 • Traditional: Get matched with affiliated agencies.

-Our Practicum Education Program Office works to support students by placing them in a broad range of interdisciplinary social work settings where they gain hands-on field experience.
+Our Practicum Education Program Office works to support students by placing them in a broad range of interdisciplinary social work settings where they gain hands-on experience.
 These structured interactive learning experiences prepare students for professional practice in environments that provide a globalized approach to learning.

 Students will have opportunities to demonstrate social work competencies in their home communities through local, in-person internships.
-We work with over 400 field practicum agencies in Northern Virginia, the Washington Metropolitan area (DMV), and within the United States (50 states) to ensure our students have access to organizations that span beyond the traditional divisions of social work.
+We work with over 400 practicum agencies in Northern Virginia, the Washington Metropolitan area (DMV), and within the United States (50 states) to ensure our students have access to organizations that span beyond the traditional divisions of social work.

-We offer two types of field practicum placements:
+We offer two types of practicum placements:

 • Traditional: The Practicum Education Program Office matches students with affiliated agencies who are a part of a large data base of agencies that have worked with our students.
 This data base also includes agencies in other states that have worked with George Mason University online students.
-Field Practicum hours must mirror the agency’s hours of operations.
-Programs, Field Instructors, and Supervision must be available during this time.
+Practicum hours must mirror the agency’s hours of operations.
+Programs, Instructors, and Supervision must be available during this time.

-• Employment-Based Field Practicum (EBP) Requirements
+• Employment-Based Practicum (EBP) Requirements

 • A student holds full-time employment with an eligible social service agency with social work-related job responsibilities.

-• A student has worked for the agency for at least six months and/or completed the employment probation period by the start of their field practicum.
+• A student has worked for the agency for at least six months and/or completed the employment probation period by the start of their practicum.

 • Letters of reference from the Program Director and Supervisor stating the support of the EBP arrangement.***